cryptocatalog/ultimate-crypto-comparison/README.md

 This catalog collects additional information about the libraries specified in the data directory.
 This information includes e.g.:
 - Used encryptions (hash functions, stream-/block-ciphers, protocols...)
 - State of development
-- Security issues of the libraries
+- CVEs of the libraries

 ## Adding a new library

 Adding a new library is easy:

-1. Open a pull-request
+1. Fork this repository
 2. Define a library
+3. Open a pull-request

+or [open a new issue](https://github.com/cryptocatalog/ultimate-crypto-comparison/issues/new) and specify the library to add.
-3. An authorized person will review your proposal
+An authorized person will review your proposal!

 ## Defining a library